-The Company's net cash provided by operating activities of continuing operations for the years ended December 31, 2018, 2017 and 2016 totaled \$141.7 million, \$34.0 million and \$34.7 million, respectively.
+The Company's net cash provided by operating activities of continuing operations for the years ended December 31, 2020, 2019 and 2018 totaled \$78.9 million, \$201.8 million and \$141.7 million, respectively.
 Normal increases or decreases in the level of working capital relative to the level of operational activity impact cash flow from operating activities.
-The increase in cash provided by operating activities of continuing operations in 2018 was driven by a higher net income from continuing operations compared to the prior year and the recovery of investment in working capital during 2018.
-Cash provided by operating activities for the year ended December 31, 2017 was down compared to 2016 due to lower net income during 2017.
-This decrease in 2017 was partially offset by a lower investment in working capital during the year ended December 31, 2017 when compared to the year ended December 31, 2016.
+The decrease in cash provided by operating activities of continuing operations during 2020 compared to the same period in the prior year was driven by billings and collections on large projects during the prior period as well as an increase in working capital due to an increase in receivables during the current year when compared to the same period in the prior year.
+This decrease was partially offset by an increase in net income in the current year when compared to the prior year period.
+Cash provided by operating activities for the year ended December 31, 2019 was up compared to 2018 due to higher net income during 2019.

-The Company's net cash flows used in investing activities of continuing operations for the years ended December 31, 2018, 2017 and 2016 totaled \$35.5 million, \$57.4 million and \$72.8 million, respectively.
-Investing activities in all periods primarily relate to normal course upgrades and capital maintenance of the Company's dredging fleet.
-During 2018, the Company received \$4.5 million in cash proceeds from a sale-leaseback of a dredge as well as \$9.4 million in proceeds from the sale of underperforming and underutilized assets identified through the Company's strategic review.
-The Company spent \$43.3 and \$53.9 million for the years ended December 31, 2017 and 2016, respectively, on the Ellis Island, which was placed in service during the fourth quarter of 2017.
-Further, the Company bought out two leases for \$14.3 million as part of the restructuring initiative of disposing underperforming assets during the year ended December 31, 2017, the Company received \$8.6 million in proceeds from dispositions of property and equipment, mostly related to the refinancing of two dredges.
+The Company's net cash flows used in investing activities of continuing operations for the years ended December 31, 2020, 2019 and 2018 totaled \$43.2 million, \$43.8 million and \$35.5 million, respectively.
+Investing activities in all periods primarily relate to normal course upgrades and capital maintenance of our dredging fleet.
+In the second quarter of 2020, the Company announced and made a down payment for a contract to build a 6,500 cubic yard trailing suction hopper dredge with expected delivery in the first quarter of 2023.
+In 2020 and 2019, we received \$4.5 million and \$5.6 million, respectively, in proceeds from dispositions of property and equipment.
+During 2018, we received \$4.5 million in cash proceeds from a sale-leaseback of a dredge as well as \$9.4 million in proceeds from the sale of underperforming and underutilized assets identified through our strategic review.
+Further, we bought out two leases for \$14.3 million as part of the restructuring initiative of disposing underperforming assets during the year ended December 31, 2018.